BunnyNabbit/Spacious-nexus/Quartz.md

 It does not apply for search results.
 This is intentional, as it would otherwise result in a poor experience when looking through search results.

-The component needs to be accessible.
-This is defined in `/quartz/components/index.ts`.
+The component needs to be exported.
+It is exported on in `/quartz/components/index.ts`.

 ```diff
  import Flex from "./Flex"